1868 Collingwood by-election

 There were three candidates.
 A requisition led by Sir William Stuart Forbes was put to Collins.
 Jabez Gibson led the requisition put to Wastney.
 Alexander Bow led the requisition put to Gibbs, which was issued before Richmond had resigned.
 Wastney had been a member of Nelson Provincial Council since June 1867 for the Suburban North electorate.
 Gibbs had been a member of Nelson Provincial Council since 1855, first for the Massacre Bay electorate and since 1865 for the Collingwood electorate, reflecting a name change of the constituency.
 Collins was not on the provincial council; he would first be elected in November 1869.

-Four polling booths were provided for this election, and they were identical to those from the 1866 general election: Collingwood Court House, the police station at the Slate River at the goldfield, George Taylor's house in Tākaka, and the school house in Clifton.
+Four polling booths were provided for this election, and they were identical to those from the 1866 general election: Collingwood Court House, the police station at Slateford at the goldfields, George Taylor's house in Tākaka, and the school house in Clifton.
 Dr Henry Turnell was once again the returning officer.
 The nomination meeting was held at the Collingwood Court House on 16 March.

 The Lady Barkly sailed from Nelson to Collingwood, arriving early on election day and returning the following day so that Nelson-based electors could cast their vote.

 The by-election was won by Collins, by the narrow margin of three votes.